kaulketh/simple-pi-fan-control/README.md

           not already activated, GPIO pin will set to HIGH
         * Is the temperature lower than or equal to the minimum value, and the pin is set to HIGH, GPIO pin will set to LOW
-    * parameters:
+* **_config.py_** : Settings:
     * GPIO pin of connected fan
     * Max temperature at which the fan is switched on
     * Min temperature at which the fan is switched off
     * Check interval, in seconds

 * **_main.py_**: An instance of FanControl will load with passed parameters.